NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousDeployment.rst

 1. Follow the instructions to `Configure a service principal with a Federated Credential to use OIDC based authentication <https://github.com/Azure/login#configure-a-service-principal-with-a-federated-credential-to-use-oidc-based-authentication>`_.
    Use ``https://nrfassettracker.invalid/cd`` as the name.

-   From the command line this can be achieved using:
+   On the command line, use the following commands:

    .. code-block:: bash